harness/developer-hub/docs/platform/6_Security/14-reference-existing-secret-manager-secrets.md

 ​For HashiCorp Vault, you can also use expressions to reference pre-existing secrets in Vault using a fully-qualified path, such as `hashicorpvault://LocalVault/foo/bar/mysecret#mykey`.

-With this kind of referencing, you don't need to pre-create secrets.
+With this type of referencing, you don't need to pre-create secrets.

 The scheme `hashicorpvault://` is needed to distinguish a Vault secret from other secret references.
 It is followed by the identifier of the Vault secret manager.